descope/swift-sdk/README.md

-After that, go through Apple's [Supporting passkeys](https://developer.apple.com/documentation/authenticationservices/public-private_key_authentication/supporting_passkeys/) guide, in particular be sure to have an associated domain configured for your app with the `webcredentials` service type and whose domai matches the top level domain you configured in the Descope console earlier.
+After that, go through Apple's [Supporting passkeys](https://developer.apple.com/documentation/authenticationservices/public-private_key_authentication/supporting_passkeys/) guide, in particular be sure to have an associated domain configured for your app with the `webcredentials` service type, whose value matches the top level domain you configured in the Descope console earlier.

 ```swift